OpenTechSchool/python-beginners/source/getting_started.rst

 that file it exits back to the system command prompt, instead of going back to the interactive shell.

+And now we are all set and can get started with turtle!

 .. note::

    Not getting "Hello world" but some crazy error about "can't open